 We are currently working to establish a retail shop in our space that will be open at the end of May 2016.
 This will give us an opportunity to sell directly to the community from our kitchen and sell the products of our co-packing customers by giving them another retail presence.

 If you find yourself in Washington, MO, be sure to stop by and see us, we will have lots of yummy foods for you to try!

 UPDATE 8.9.16: Our shop is open!!
 We have been open for a couple of months and have been getting a really great response from the community.
 We offer samples of our products daily and also offer some home and kitchen decor items with plans to expand our offerings to kitchen gadgets and other fun items!
 Stop in and see us!

-Who says you can only enjoy Pepper Jellies during Christmas??!!
+Who says you can only enjoy Pepper Jellies during Christmas?
 You've most likely been served Pepper Jelly during the holiday season at a party on crackers and cream cheese.
-Who doesn't love this combination?
-There is nothing quite like the spicy kick from the Pepper Jelly mixed with the cheesy salty goodness of the crackers and cheese.
+And everyone loves this combination.
+There is nothing quite like the spicy kick from the Pepper Jelly mixed with the cheesy salty goodness of crackers and cheese.

 But what else can you do with pepper jelly?
 This is such a versatile product that there are probably hundreds of different ways you can use it, depending on your taste preferences.

 We have a lot of great ideas for how to use Pepper Jelly during the rest of the year.
-I even included links to recipes below!
+I've even included links to recipes below!

 Here I have listed 22 ways to use Pepper Jelly - other than the fan favorite crackers and cream cheese.
-Now all you have to do is figure out what flavor of pepper jelly you want to use!
+Now the only question you have to ask yourself is what flavor of pepper jelly do you want to use?

 As you can see there are so many ways to use this versatile product, it has become a pantry staple in our house and I hope that it will be in yours as well.
 This list is by no means conclusive, I would love to hear if you have any other creative uses.